fathjami/CPP-Modules/CPP-Module-6/README.md

   - when converting references NULL pointer can not be returned on failure, an exception (bad_cast) is thrown instead.

 </aside>

+dynamic_cast<Type *>(ptr);
+converts the pointer ptr to a pointer of type Type* if the pointer-to object (*ptr) is of type Type or else derived directly or indirectly from type Type.
+Otherwise, the expression evaluates to 0, the null pointer.

 **Note:** dynamic cast works since the actual type hidden is the same one we want to convert to, this allows us to identify the real type pointer/reference.